find your perfect postgrad program

 Search our Database of 30,000 Courses

-Many people have to fund their entire postgraduate degree program themselves, either through savings or from earnings – working as they study.
+Many people have to fund their postgraduate degree program themselves, either through savings or from earnings – working as they study.

-Those who are lucky enough to be able to pay their fees as soon as they come in are merely concerned with transferring the money across to their university and personal bank account, and then managing their living costs successfully.
+Those who are lucky enough to be able to pay their tuition fees as soon as they come in are merely concerned with transferring the money across to their university and personal bank account, and then managing their living costs successfully.

 The other group of ‘self-payment’ people are those who intend to work through their degree, and this can be a complex game of time and numbers management.

-It is a good idea to make a proper plan projecting how much you are likely to earn, as unless you are paid incredibly well it is unlikely that just part-time work will pay for your entire degree and living costs.
+It is a good idea to make a proper plan projecting how much you are likely to earn, as unless you are paid incredibly well it is unlikely that part-time work will be able to pay for your entire degree and living costs.
 If that is the case, then you need to start looking at alternative sources of funding that can supplement your work.

 Part-time study versus full-time study